BSc Minor / BSc Data Science

 -Employ a data lifecycle approach to organize their data

--Identify appropriate analysis techniques when confronted with new datasets
+-Identify appropriate analysis techniques when confronted with new datasets and questions;

 -Design and implement databases for applications in the WUR domain;